curl/everything-curl/building-source.md

 In the most basic usage, just running `./configure` in the source directory is enough.
-When the script completes, it outputs a summary of what options it has detected/enabled and what featurs that are still disabled, some of them possibly because it failed to detect the prensence of necesary third party dependencies that are needed for those functions to work.
+When the script completes, it outputs a summary of what options it has detected/enabled and what features that are still disabled, some of them possibly because it failed to detect the presence of necessary third party dependencies that are needed for those functions to work.

 Then you invoke `make` to build the entire thing and then you can invoke `make